 Except when exempt by Oregon law, all students ages 7-18 who have not completed the 12th grade are required to attend regularly, a school full time during the entire school term.
 All students five or six years of age who have been enrolled in a public school are required to attend regularly.
 Persons having legal control of a student ages 7-18 who has not completed the 12th grade are required to have the student attend school.
-Persons having legal control of a student and maintain regular attendance.
+Persons having legal control of a student who is five or six years of age and has enrolled the child in a public school, are required to have the student attend and maintain regular attendance.
 Under the superintendent's direction and supervision, attendance supervisors shall monitor and report any violation of the compulsory attendance law to the superintendent or designee.
 Violation is a Class C violation and parents or guardians maybe issued a citation up to \$180.
 The district will develop procedures for issuing a citation.
 In addition, a parent who is not supervising their student by requiring school attendance may be in violation of ORS 163.577(1)(c).
 Failing to supervise a child is a Class A violation.
 (See Fern Ridge School District Board Policy JEA and its AR and JE)